protocol/web3-dev-team/proposals/large-ipld-dags.md

 All three of the above commands have been implemented.

 NOTE: stopping anywhere along the way will yield a useful result.
-As long as the first step is finished (selector support for `lotus client deal`) the
+As long as the first step is finished (selector support for `lotus client deal`), we'll be able to store large structured IPFS data on-chain.

 ####  What does success look like?
 _Success means impact.
 How will we know we did the right thing?_